Jewelry Care

 Cleaning The Fabric

-All of the ribbon and lace materials we use are colour-fast and washable, but still require care.
-Generally, cleaning should be a last resort since you risk making water stains, puckering the ribbon, creating "worn" marks or even rips - so don't do it until absolutely necessary.
-Dip a cloth in very diluted mild detergent (the same type you use for lingerie/delicates), dab gently according to the tips below, and allow the choker to dry flat.
+"Spot" Cleaning (all fabrics): Dip a cloth in very diluted mild detergent (the same type you use for lingerie/delicates), dab gently according to the tips below.
 In all cases, don't yank on the ends.
 DO NOT IMMERSE IN WATER unless it is the absolute last resort (see "Heavy Soiling" section below) or you could damage the fabric and/or the plated metal parts.

 Getting Rid of Odours: Drape it over a coat hanger and leave in an indoor area with good air circulation for a couple of days.
 If that doesn't help, mist velvet or lace on the back with fabric refresher spray, eg. Febreze, but test in an inconspicuous area first.
 Satin may stain, so it's safer to just air it out for several days.
 If it doesn't help much though, see the "Heavy Soiling" section below.